-Yes, your Nest Thermostat can control the temperature of your home without Wi-Fi.
-However, a lack of an internet connection means your Nest doesn’t have access to all the key features that most people enjoy.
+The good news is that a Nest Thermostat can control the temperature of your home without Wi-Fi.
+However, a lack of an internet connection means your Nest doesn’t have the smart thermostat functions that most people enjoy.

 7. Are You Able to Lock a Nest Thermostat?

 If you’re having a battle over the thermostat in your home between people who like things hot and others who prefer them cold, Nest offers a handy feature that keeps things simple.

 A user can 'lock' the Nest to keep it from making any adjustments outside of a preset range.
 This doesn't mean you're stuck with a single temperature—a locked Nest continues to use existing program settings—but simply keeps these settings from being changed.

 If you want to lock your Nest:

 - Select the Settings icon, scroll to the bottom and locate the function listed as Lock.